-The Project Manager will be issued with a directive through a "Chief Engineer's Communication" (CEC) or by the Delivery Contracts Director through eBCA (CEC workflow).
+The Project Manager will be issued with a directive with a "Central Communication" (CEC) through an eBCA workflow.
 Changes to the generic works information are subject to Change Control (Reference D).

-Contract Administration Manual [Section 1 - General] CRL1-XRL-W-GML-CR001-50001 Rev 7.0
+Contract Administration Manual [Section 1 - General] CRL1-XRL-W-GML-CR001-50001 Rev 8.0